linked-db/linked-ql/README.md

 *(Details of these commands in the [Linked QL CLI](https://github.com/linked-db/linked-ql/wiki/CLI#linked-ql-cli) section.)*

-_✨ That's the goodbye to dozens of migration files and its processes!
+_✨ Now, that's a "goodbye" to dozens of migration files and their formalities!
 (You may want to see how that brings us to [true "Schema as Code" in practice](#test-heading).)_

 🐣 *And that's a wrap on Linked QL!*